 A variety of other research, too extensive to cite here, has demonstrated a number of health benefits that accrue as the result of physical conditioning of the older individual, including improved muscle strength and increased joint flexibility, increased total blood volume, and a regression in EKG abnormalities.

-A rather well-known study conducted in California by Dr. Herbert DeVries of the University of Southern California's School of Gerontology, which was supported by Federal funds, clearly demonstrated the trainability of older persons with regard to physical fitness.
+A rather well-known study conducted in California by

+Dr. Herbert DeVries of the University of Southern California's clearly demonstrated the trainability of older persons with regard to physical fitness.